dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 --depth (type: int.
 Determine the layers of the ResNet network, the default value is 8.
 The depth of the network has to be the same as the stored network).
 --debug (type: bool.
 Display the detailed logs, default False).

+Following is a sample command for running this experiment.
-For example, python3 application_global_interpretation.py --data dataset/u4k-r4k-auth11k/train_u4k-r4k-auth11k_deny.sample
+python3 application_global_interpretation.py --data dataset/u4k-r4k-auth11k/train_u4k-r4k-auth11k_deny.sample

 ### Output ###